 Advantages of Classroom CPR training

-Online and classroom-based course for CPR both offer the same level of certification, and both have their advantages and disadvantages.
-Before you choose the method you wish to use to train for CPR, you have to consider whether the method used to access the CPR training meets the employer’s requirements.
+Online and classroom-based courses for CPR both offer the same level of certification, and both have their advantages and disadvantages.
+Before you choose the method you wish to use to train for CPR, you must consider whether the method used to access the CPR training meets the employer’s requirements.
 You go with the approach that meets the employer’s needs.
-You also need to consider if the method they are using to train for CPR fits your schedule.
+You also need to consider if the method they use to train for CPR fits your schedule.
 In addition, if there are no available training centers in your area, you always have the option to take the online courses for CPR training.

 Both online and classroom training program also offers specific certification training for healthcare providers and the community & workplace, including recertification CPR classes for those who are CPR-certified but their certification is near the expiration date or has expired.